-A beautiful and accessible high peak, Phelps is a good family-friendly hike, not for the super little ones, but for any kids who can do a 9-mile round-trip.
+A beautiful and more "accessible" Adirondack High Peak.
 Given its accessibility and the regular use of its trails, Phelps is also a popular mountain to ski or snowshoe during the winter.
 Phelps is named for Old Man Phelps, the well-known guide who cut the first trail up Marcy and led many trips to its summit.

 The Wolfjaws are said to have received their name from the painter Alexander Wyant, who began summering in Keene in 1869 and from a vantage point on Noonmark Mountain he painted the mountains with this representation in mind.
 Lower Wolfjaw has a better view than Upper, and can be hiked solo or en route to Upper Wolfjaw, Armstrong, and Gothics.